 Posted by MSA on December 1, 2020

-MSA will host the 2022 Sport-class National Soaring Championship at Mifflin County Airport, from May 21 through May 30 (Saturday through Monday), with unofficial practice on Friday, May 20.
-(Though not part of the contest, aerotows are expected to be available at Mifflin prior to May 20.)
+MSA will host the 2024 Region 2 Soaring Contest at Mifflin County Airport, from May 13 through May 19 (Monday through Sunday), with practice on Sunday, May 12.
+(Though not part of the contest, aerotows are expected to be available at Mifflin prior to May 12.)

 Either a glider-mounted ELT (121.5 MHz / 406 MHz) or a satellite tracking device (e.g. SPOT or InReach) is required in every glider.
 A Personal Locator Beacon (PLB) that requires pilot action to activate is not an acceptable substitute.

-To apply for entry, use the link under Online Registration at the SSA’s Region 2 contest web page.
+To apply for entry, use the link under Online Registration at the SSA’s MSA contest web page.

 You must complete on-site registration before any contest or practice-day flying.
 Registration (including collection of the balance of fees due, verification of registration paperwork, collection of signatures) will be available in the MSA clubhouse as follows: